JuliaDynamics/Agents.jl/docs/src/tutorial.md

 Each model created by [`AgentBasedModel`](@ref) provides a random number generator pool `model.rng` which by default coincides with the global RNG.
 For performance reasons, one should never use `rand()` without using a pool, thus throughout our examples we use `rand(model.rng)` or `rand(model.rng, 1:10, 100)`, etc.

-Another benefit of this approach is deterministic models that can be ran again and yield the same output.
+Another benefit of this approach is deterministic models that can be run again and yield the same output.
 To do this, either always pass a specifically seeded RNG to the model creation, e.g. `MersenneTwister(1234)`, or call `seed!(model, 1234)` after creating the model but before actually running the simulation.

 Passing `RandomDevice()` will use the system's entropy source (coupled with hardware like [TrueRNG](https://ubld.it/truerng_v3) will invoke a true random source, rather than pseudo-random methods like `MersenneTwister`).
 Models using this method cannot be repeatable, but avoid potential biases of pseudo-randomness.